BBVA/kvm/README.md

   * If `AUTO_ATTACH` is set to `yes`, then all the container interfaces are attached to the VM.
 This is the typical use case.
   * If `AUTO_ATTACH` is set to `no`, a list of interfaces have to be declared in the `ATTACH_IFACES` variable.
 This is useful when launching the container with `net=host` flag, and only a subset of network interfaces need to be attached to the container.
 * The VM image needs to be located in `/image/image` (no extension)
-* Any additional parameter for QEMU/KVM can be specified as CMD argument when launching the container.
+* Any additional parameters for QEMU/KVM can be specified as CMD argument when launching the container.
 * When launching the VM, its serial port is accesible through `docker attach`